• Skip to primary navigation

 Step 2: Submit an Online Application

-You will submit an application on our website with general student information.
+You will submit an application with general student information.
 This will officially start the application process!
-In your application, you will be able to email Teacher Recommendation Forms, download the Transcript Request Form, and schedule your student’s Play Date or Entrance Exam and Family Meeting.
+In your application, you will be able to request Teacher Recommendation Forms, send the Transcript Request Form, and schedule your student’s Play Date or Entrance Exam and Family Meeting.
 We also keep families up to date on their application through a dashboard in their account.

-Step 3: Teacher Recommendations (TK – Grade 1 Not Required, Grades 2 – 9 Required*)
+Step 3: Teacher Recommendations (TK – Grade 9 Required*)

 You will be able to email the recommendations directly to your child’s current teacher.
 We do not accept recommendations from past teachers, only current ones.
-You can also download fillable PDFs of both the math and English Teacher Recommendations.
 As listed in the instructions of the recommendations, we do not accept documents from parents.
 All recommendations must be sent from the teacher to the Admissions Office directly.

 *We understand some schools do not allow their teachers to write recommendations for students that are leaving their program.
 In these circumstances, the requirement can be waived.